 If you use open-source software like WordPress with the WooCommerce plugin, both the software and plugin will be free to download and install.
 But you’ll have to purchase web hosting from a third-party provider.

 Ecommerce hosting tends to be more expensive than hosting for non-ecommerce websites, but not always.
 SiteGround, for example, offers WordPress and WooCommerce hosting plans for the same rates at $6.99, $9.99, and $14.99 per month, respectively.
 WPEngine, on the other hand, offers web hosting plans starting at $25 per month and ecommerce hosting plans starting at $30 per month.

 Average cost: $0 - $1000

-The cost of buying inventory can range drastically, depending on how and what you’re selling.
+The cost of buying inventory can vary drastically, depending on how and what you sell.
 You have two ways of selling products: dropshipping or selling wholesale products.

 Starting Your Own Online Store

 Offering more control and convenience for buyers and sellers alike, ecommerce is continuing to grow and make up a larger percentage of retail sales across the world.
 If you have a great idea that you’d like to monetize, then you can start your own online store.